-- Argo Blockchain PLC.;
+- Bitfarms Ltd.;

-- Bitfarms Technologies Ltd. (f/k/a Blockchain Mining Ltd.);
+- Cipher Mining Inc.;

 - CleanSpark, Inc.;

-- Greenidge Generation Holdings Inc.;

-- Hive Blockchain Technologies Inc.;
+- Hive Digital Technologies Ltd.;

 - Hut 8 Mining Corp.;

 - Marathon Digital Holdings, Inc.;

-- · Riot Blockchain, Inc.; and
+- Riot Platforms, Inc.; and

-- Stronghold Digital Mining, Inc.
+- TeraWulf Inc.

 The Bitcoin mining industry is a highly competitive and evolving industry and new competitors, or emerging technologies could enter the market and affect our competitiveness in the future.